Skip to navigation Skip to content

 Exchange of information + Read more ...

-Under the Agreement with Denmark, information held about customers may be exchanged between the Liaison Agencies to determine entitlement to payments under the Agreement and under either country's domestic legislation (Article 13.1).
+Under the Agreement with Denmark, information held about customers may be exchanged between the liaison agencies to determine entitlement to payments under the Agreement and under either country's domestic legislation (Article 13.1).

-For more information on bulk data exchange, see International Data Exchange Program and indexation of foreign pensions.
+For information on bulk data exchange, see International Data Exchange Program and auto-indexation of foreign pensions.

 Australia liaison form + Read more ...

-Danish liaison forms + Read more ...
+Danish liaison form + Read more ...

 Medical assessments